open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 |`%%` | A % sign | |
 |`%c` | Date and time representation | Mon Jan 02 15:04:05 2006 |

-`location` specifies a time zone canonical ID to be used for date parsing
+`location` specifies a time zone canonical ID to be used for date parsing.

 Examples: